Amateur Radio Station

 Me and Jutta at the home of our driver near Siem Reap / Cambodia in December 2016

 Me and my girlfriend Jutta studied computer science, finished in 1984 and married the same year.
+I worked as a self-employed software engineer, and luckily we were able to organize our life so that we had a lot of spare time.
 Until 2020 we travelled extensively through Asia, our main targets were India, Myanmar, Cambodia, Vietnam and Thailand.
-Today we still live in Pforzheim, enjoy the outdoors, hiking and cycling in our beautiful countryside and having a ball with our friends savouring good local food, beer and wine.
-I work as a self-employed software engineer and luckily we were able to organize our life so that we have a lot of spare time.
+Today I am semi-retired and we still live in Pforzheim, enjoy the outdoors, hiking and cycling in our beautiful countryside and having a ball with our friends savouring good local food, beer and wine.
 I am radio active almost daily, my main interests are CW operating, DXing, construction of radio equipment and treatment of radio engineering topics.

 DJ5IL, opr.
 Karl, in 2012

-My most memorable QSO was with Fritz Hauff, W3NZ (SK, FOC #1065).
-On 9 October 2001 at 2200Z he answered my CQ on 20m and during our QSO we found out that Fritz was a first cousin of my grandmother and so we are blood-related (see "IT'S A SMALL WORLD" by W3NZ below).
+One of my most memorable QSOs was with Fritz Hauff, W3NZ (SK, FOC #1065).
+On 9 October 2001 at 2200Z he answered my CQ on 20m and during our QSO we realized that we were blood-related, because Fritz was a first cousin of my grandmother (see "IT'S A SMALL WORLD" by W3NZ below).
 For my cousin Fritz and for me amateur radio became not just a hobby but a life long passion.
 In 2012 I joined the ranks of the "First Class CW Operators' Club" (FOC #1980) with great pleasure and pride.

 In memory of my late uncle Fritz Hauff, W3NZ, who was a true cousin of my grandmother and a passionate and exceptional radio amateur.
 This picture shows OM Fritz in his 1950 radio shack in Royersford / PA when he held his first callsign W3GHS.